peytoncordero/DRI25/command-line.md

 ![Detail view of cards against dark grey background. for Pilot ACE computer built at the National Physical Laboratory c.
 1950.](/images/command-line/Punch_cards.jpeg "Punch_cards_Pilot_ACE_c1950")

 <Info>

-Punch cards have been around since 1725 to operate looms in textile manufacturing; in the 1800s they became key to the Industrial Revolution, as they were used to automate the operation of the loom.
-Punch cards, in fact, were important for computing way before electrical computers existed.
+Punch cards have been around since 1725 to operate looms in textile manufacturing.
+In the 1800s they became key to the Industrial Revolution, as they were used to automate the operation of the loom.
+They became important for computing way before electrical computers existed.
 The idea of [a mechanical computer device](https://en.wikipedia.org/wiki/Analytical_engine) was intertwined with the loom machines.

 </Info>

 Punching cards was not a quick or friendly way to interact with computers -even after mechanical keypunchs were invented-.
 Interacting with the computers required physically traveling to a place and going into a specific room.
 Also, those first machines required very specialized knowledge, especially mathematics, to be able to communicate with them.